 We are required by law to maintain the privacy of your health information.
-We must provide you with this Notice of our legal duties and privacy practices with respect to your health information, we are required to notify you if there is a breach of your unsecured protected health information, and we are also required to abide by the terms of this Notice, which may be amended from time to time.
+We must provide you with this Notice of our legal duties and privacy practices with respect to your health information.
+We are also required to abide by the terms of this Notice, which may be amended from time to time.

 We reserve the right to change the terms of this Notice at any time in the future and to make the new provisions effective for all health information that we maintain.
-We will promptly revise our Notice and distribute it to all Plan Participants whenever we make material changes to our privacy policies and procedures within 60 days of such change.
-This Notice will also be provided to all new enrollees as required.
+We will promptly revise our Notice and distribute it to all Plan Participants whenever we make material changes to our privacy policies and procedures.
+Until then, we are required by law to comply with the current version of this Notice.